math-comp/hierarchy-builder/README.md

 - `HB.instance` declares an example of a structure
 - `HB.status` dumps the contents of the hierarchy (debug purposes)

-Their documentation can be found in the comments of [hb.v](hb.v), search for `Elpi Command` and you will find them.
+Their documentation can be found in the comments of [structure.v](structure.v), search for `Elpi Command` and you will find them.

 #### Key concepts